apache/tvm/relax_spec.md

 ```python
 Tuple([ShapeExpr([m, n]), Tuple([]), ShapeExpr([]), RuntimeDepShape])
 ```
+»

 Note that it is [a well-formedness requirement](https://www.notion.so/Informal-Relax-Language-Specification-d1fdedb8fae84f0d82b9f880f25e7370) that if any field in a type has a `ShapeExpr` annotation, it must be a `DynTensorType` with an `ndim` matching the number of dimensions in the `ShapeExpr`.
 For example, in the above function signatures, the `ndim` in the type annotations must be 2.

-### Assigning Shape Variables at the Start and End of a Function
+### «Assigning Shape Variables at the Start and End of a Function»

-Shape variables are bound at the start and end of a function or in `MatchShape` bindings.
+«Shape variables are bound at the start and end of a function or in `MatchShape` bindings.
 We can describe the behavior at the start and end of a function in terms of the semantics of `MatchShape`, as the shape annotations in function arguments and return types are treated as "syntactic sugar" for `MatchShape` bindings.
 Suppose a function has the following signature, where the `Ti` are type annotation and the `Si` are shape annotations:

 ```python
 def f(arg1 : (T1, S1), arg2 : (T2, S2), ..., argn : (Tn, Sn)) -> (Tr, Sr):